-If you are injured at work, you are probably covered through your employer’s workers’ compensation insurance.
-You have the right to make a claim to help cover your medical bills and receive compensation if you can’t return to work for a certain period of time.
+If you get injured at work, you have coverage for your damages through your employer’s workers’ compensation insurance.
+In addition, you have the right to make a claim to help cover your medical bills and receive compensation if you can’t return to work for a certain period.

-Most workers who make workers comp claims receive some sort of payout—but the amounts can vary.
+Most workers who make workers’ compensation claims receive some sort of payout, but the amounts can vary.
 You will typically either receive compensation through:

-- An award ordered by a workers comp judge during a hearing
+- An award ordered by a workers’ compensation judge during a hearing

-You may be able to receive these benefits for up to 400 weeks, but it depends on how serious your injuries are and your degree of disability.
-Most workers’ compensation settlement or awards are given for those who are permanently disabled—meaning they can no longer work at all because of their injuries.
+You may receive these benefits for up to 400 weeks, but it depends on how severe your injuries are and your degree of disability.
+Most workers’ compensation settlements or awards are given for those who are permanently disabled, meaning they can no longer work at all because of their injuries.

-If you have a temporary disability, you can receive weekly workers comp payments during the time you need to miss work while you’re recovering.
+If you have a temporary disability, you can receive weekly workers’ compensation payments during the time you need to miss work while you’re recovering.
 Your coverage should also directly pay for your medical costs while your claim is in progress.

 Research shows the average workers’ compensation for injuries is around $21,800.
-However, the exact amount varies per person, and in some cases, a settlement can be much higher.
+However, the exact amount varies per person, and sometimes, a settlement can be much higher.